When is Year of the Rabbit on TV? Everything you need to know about Channel 4's new comedy

 When is Year of the Rabbit on TV?

-CONFIRMED: Year of the Rabbit begins on Monday 10th June at 10pm on Channel 4.
+Year of the Rabbit began on Monday 10th June at 10pm on Channel 4, and continues on Mondays at 10pm.

 A one-off pilot was first commissioned in 2017, and in June 2018 Channel 4 officially confirmed six 30-minute episodes.